Full Moon Names for 2025

 Where Do Moon Names Come From?

 The Moon names we use in The Old Farmer’s Almanac come from Native American, Colonial American, or other traditional North American sources passed down through generations.
-For example, the name of January’s Wolf Moon is not a traditional Native American name; it is thought to have English origins and was brought to North America by European settlers.
+For example, January’s Wolf Moon is not a traditional Native American name; it is thought to have English origins and was brought to North America by European settlers.

 the old farmers almanac full moon names and illustrations